Kitrinx/MiSTer_NN/README.md

 # MiSTer_NN

-Builds of popular MiSTer cores built using Nearest Neighbor scaling for HDMI.
+Unofficial builds of popular MiSTer cores built using Nearest Neighbor scaling for HDMI.

 All core licenses and original cores can be viewed at the official project page: https://github.com/MiSTer-devel/Main_MiSTer/wiki

-The goal of these cores is to represent the official core builds accurate, while using the Nearest Neigbor scaling method, which tends to produce a sharper image with pixel graphics than Polyphase or Bicubic.
+The goal of these unofficial cores is to enable the Nearest Neigbor scaling method, which tends to produce a sharper image with pixel graphics than Polyphase or Bicubic which is used in the official cores.

 ## Some known issues: ##